Welcome to the 2022-23 season! Updated 10/7/22

 - Synthetic or wool base layers, running/ski pants, jacket (one that keeps you warm but allows you to move, we will be selling team coats again this year), hat, wool socks and TWO pairs of gloves.
 Gloves should be lightweight insulated gloves.
 Check the vast selection at SkiRack to see the kind of thing I’m talking about.
 Some people wear very light gloves, others need a heavier glove, but you’ll want something that lets you have a good grip on the poles and isn’t too bulky to fit in straps.

-The team does have some skis, poles, and a very limited amount of ski boots to loan to skiers.
+The team does have some skis, poles, and ski boots to loan to skiers.
 We will assign team equipment in the first two weeks of practice to those who need it.
 There are lots of great ways to buy equipment (Ski Rack (new and lease package), ski swaps, from older skiers), please let Kirsten know if you need suggestions.
+If you want to use team gear and can afford to lease boots alone, this will get you the best fit and durability.
+If not, we have boots to lend.